Studying the radiation of a white dwarf star falling onto a black hole: Radiation from a black hole-white dwarf binary system

 where

-The total power radiated by a localized oscillating charge is an incoherent sum of contributions from different multipoles \cite{Jackson}.
+The total power radiated by a localized oscillating charge is an incoherent sum of contributions from different multipoles \citep{Jackson}.

-Falling mass generates disturbances in the gravitational field and hence becomes the source of gravitational waves travelling in space-time \cite{Abbott16}.
-In the lowest order, the gravitational radiation produced in this way depends on a third time derivative of a mass quadrupole moment $Q_{\alpha\,\beta}^m$, and is given by a famous Einstein's quadrupole formula \cite{Maggiore,PJAK}
+Falling mass generates disturbances in the gravitational field and hence becomes the source of gravitational waves travelling in space-time \citep{Abbott16}.
+In the lowest order, the gravitational radiation produced in this way depends on a third time derivative of a mass quadrupole moment $Q_{\alpha\,\beta}^m$, and is given by a famous Einstein's quadrupole formula \citep{Maggiore,PJAK}

-The above formula has been indirectly confirmed by measuring the decay of the orbital period with time of the binary pulsar PSR 1913+16 \cite{Hulse74,Hulse75,Taylor}.
+where the average $\langle \cdot \rangle$ is an average over a characteristic time associated with gravitational waves and $G$ is the gravitational constant.
+The above formula has been indirectly confirmed by measuring the decay of the orbital period with time of the binary pulsar PSR 1913+16 \citep{Hulse74,Hulse75,Taylor}.
 In the case of a black hole-white dwarf binary system one has

 $m_B$ and $m_F$ being the masses of bosonic and fermionic component particles and